kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

   "controller": "security",
   "action": "createFirstAdmin",
   "reset": true|false,                    // Optional.
 Will reset the preset roles if set to true.
-  "_id": "<userId>",                      // Optional.
+  "_id": "<kuid>",                        // Optional.
+The kuzzle user identifier.
 If not provided, will be generated automatically.
   "body": {
     "content": {
       "name": "John Doe",                 // Additional optional User properties